 - Team: Provide summary of requisite skill set required (near term, medium term, and long term), discuss how current team fulfills these needs, and identify what resources will be required going forward.

 - Execution Plan: Provide a short summary business plan laying out proposed development strategy.
 What are the key next steps, activities/priorities, milestones, resources required, and timelines required to develop this proposition into a commercial opportunity?
 What is the end goal of the company (e.g. sell to customers, get acquired, other)?

 Required Entry Materials

 - Video Pitch: The pitch should be a maximum of 5 minutes in length.
 There are no requirements for how you deliver the information, but please be sure to address the items listed above.
-Video production values will not be considered during the judging process, so please feel free to use a phone camera or other easily accessible recording device.
 You must upload the video to YouTube, set the privacy to “Unlisted,” and share the link when you complete the online entry form.

 - Slides: The slide deck should be a maximum of 5 slides in length and saved as a PDF.
 It should contain additional information to help the judges understand your proposed application.
 Consider the slides an opportunity to expand on the information presented in your pitch.

 You are also asked to provide a high-resolution group photo of your team (or individual headshots of all team members).
 This will be used for promotional purposes when the finalists are announced and is not shared with judges.